Newsfeed Now: US Olympians prepare to compete during pandemic; Officer uses chip bag to save stabbing victim’s life

 The CDC says it is sticking with its guidance for now that only unvaccinated people need to wear masks to be safe and that vaccinated people are ok to go without.
 President Joe Biden said Thursday his administration would quote follow the science” when it comes to updating mask guidance, and took the opportunity to continue pushing vaccines.

-Health experts in Ohio are seeing a sharp rise in eating disorders among young people during the pandemic.
+Health experts across the nation are seeing a sharp rise in eating disorders among young people during the pandemic.

 See the full story on FOX 8 News